thekuhninator/BeatOven/README.txt

-BeatOven was a project I did for the MIT Inspire's research competition.
+BeatOven was a project I did for the MIT Inspire's research competition, it won first place in the music category there.
+You can view the publication [here](https://getinspired.mit.edu/sites/default/files/documents/MU208_Report.pdf.).

 It was an extremely fun event.
 Life changing.
 It was there that I discovered that I wanted to spend my time in college doing research.